Losing Allergan deals blow to Valeant reputation

 Losing Allergan to Actavis PLC also hurts Valeant's deal-making reputation, said a source close to the company not authorized to speak publicly.

-Allergan announced a $66 billion deal with Actavis on Monday that trumped Valeant's offer.
+Allergan announced a $66 billion (42 billion pounds) deal with Actavis on Monday that trumped Valeant's offer.

 Valeant has made dozens of buys and is expected to triple revenues over three years by the end of 2014.
 But Allergan was a public setback for a company aiming to become a top-five pharma company by the end of 2016.